Installing Concrete5 on CentOS 6.7

 *Please change the password as appropriate

-Concrete5 requires the database to be in utf8.
+Concrete5 requires the database to be UTF-8 encoded.

-The database table character set (connection collation) must be "utf8_general_ci".
+The character set (connection collation) for the database tables must be "utf8_general_ci".

 So let's check it out